Occudo Quantitative Strategies LP Makes New Investment in C.H. Robinson Worldwide, Inc. (NASDAQ:CHRW)

 In other news, insider Jordan T. Kass sold 5,276 shares of the company’s stock in a transaction dated Tuesday, November 29th.
 The shares were sold at an average price of $97.73, for a total value of $515,623.48.
 Following the sale, the insider now owns 45,603 shares in the company, valued at approximately $4,456,781.19.
 The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
 1.64% of the stock is currently owned by insiders.

 C.H.
 Robinson Worldwide (NASDAQ:CHRW – Get Rating) last issued its quarterly earnings data on Wednesday, November 2nd.
 The transportation company reported $1.78 earnings per share for the quarter, missing analysts’ consensus estimates of $2.15 by ($0.37).
 C.H.
 Robinson Worldwide had a net margin of 4.11% and a return on equity of 54.77%.
 The business had revenue of $6.02 billion for the quarter, compared to analyst estimates of $6.37 billion.
-As a group, equities analysts forecast that C.H.
-Robinson Worldwide, Inc. will post 7.94 EPS for the current fiscal year.
+On average, research analysts anticipate that C.H.
+Robinson Worldwide, Inc. will post 7.94 earnings per share for the current fiscal year.

 C.H.
 Robinson Worldwide Increases Dividend